Ritax2003/HemaDetect-website/README.md

 3. Details of our team in <code>about</code> section.
 4. Database integration WIP.
 5. Model has been made and deployed seperately as web service aswell (more details on: https://github.com/Ritax2003/HemaDetect). <br> API: <code>https://hemadetect.onrender.com/api/cnn-predict/</code> .
 Fine tuning WIP.
+6. A Windows compatible Application has also been created which can be found on <a href="https://github.com/Ritax2003/HemaDetect-website/releases">Releases</a>.
+The App is currently WIP, and update system is somewhat broken (App gets updated but can't start the new version by itself - but can be started by the user from the file location.)

 # Tech Stack:<br>